contrib-tracker/backend/docs/custom_modules.md

 ### [Contribution Tracker Reports](https://github.com/contrib-tracker/backend/tree/main/web/modules/custom/ct_reports)

-This module provides functionality to generate reports based on contribution data.
+The Contribution Tracker Reports module (ct_reports) provides functionality to generate reports based on contribution data.

 - The Contribution Tracker Reports module builds upon the existing Contribution Tracker functionality in Drupal by providing tools to analyze and visualize contribution data.
 The report can be generated based on multiple parameters such as Contribution Type, Technology, Title, Name and Contribution Date.